ChrisRichner/ARGUS-TV-GuideEnhancer/README.md

 Logs are written to the *guideenricher.log* file in the program directory.
 You can view them by simpley double clicking the *guideenricher.log* file in your desired text editor.

 Guide Enricher can also be started as a Console Application by double clicking *GuideEnricherService.exe* after you manually stopped the GuideEnricher Windows Service.
 The Console outputs all log events in real time.

+Set dumpepisodes to 'true' in the config file if you want all episodes for a series dumped in the log file make sure logging is set to at least info level